adamprime/adamtervort/content/we-will-only-break-through-together.md

 This was really impressed on me was when my younger son was hospitalized with the H1N1 flu.
 He went from being a kid with a light fever to a very sick little boy in a short time.
 We were taking him to our family doctor’s office (for the second time that day) when he had a seizure.
 Holding him while he seized was the most terrifying thing I’ve ever experienced.
 The doctor was great and got him stabilized, then sent us off to the hospital.

 In the ER my son tested positive for H1N1 and was admitted.
 (The quality of the care he received in the nationalized healthcare system was amazing, but a topic for a different post.)
 The morning after he was admitted a nurse woke me up to check in and then she handed me a mask.
 I was surprised, and asked her why.
-“You’ve probably already been exposed, so it’s important for everyone that you wear a mask.”
+“You’ve probably already been exposed, so it’s important for everyone around you that you wear a mask.”

 I’ll admit that I had never thought about diseases in that way.
 My concern was always for myself and my immediate family, and less for the nebulous “others out there.”
 Yet in Taiwan I saw over and over again how wearing a mask _to protect the people around you_ was normal and encouraged.
 Once I understood this my attitude completely changed.